By Robert Barr Smith

 A soldier of the West Riding Regiment told a group of Canadians that he had actually seen the angel, and a wounded soldier described to a young woman the same thing: an angel, wings spread, standing between his unit and the Germans.
 The woman, unconvinced, repeated the story later, and a British colonel told her simply: “Young lady, the thing happened.
 You need not be incredulous.
 I saw it myself.”

-Captain Hayward, an intelligence officer with British I Corps, referred to “four or five wonderful beings,” robed in white, who faced the German lines in brilliant sunlight with hands upraised to halt the advancing enemy.
+Captain Hayward, an intelligence officer with British I Corps, referred to the Angels of Mons as “four or five wonderful beings,” robed in white, who faced the German lines in brilliant sunlight with hands upraised to halt the advancing enemy.
 He referred to another occasion on which “the sky opened with a bright shining light and figures of luminous beings appeared.”

 A Weymouth clergyman read a letter from a soldier who had slogged through the Mons retreat.
 The man said he and his comrades had been trapped in a quarry by German cavalry, when suddenly angels lined the edge of the quarry and the Germans broke into panicked flight.